Niece of actress Tamera Mowry among dead in Thousand Oaks shooting

-THOUSAND OAKS, Calif. --"Sister Sister" actress Tamera Mowry-Housley and her husband released a statement confirming that their niece, Alaina Housley, was among the 12 killed in a mass shooting in Thousand Oaks.
+THOUSAND OAKS, Calif. --"Sister Sister" actress Tamera Mowry-Housley and her husband released a statement confirming that their niece, Alaina Housley from Napa, was among the 12 killed in a mass shooting in Thousand Oaks.

 The couple had been frantically searching for Alaina since the early morning hours in the wake of the deadly shooting.